jrochette/ninja-tech-challenge/README.md

 # ninja-tech-challenge

 Implementation of the Ninja Finder Technical Test.
-Everything is still bundled in a single file for simplicity.
+Everything is still bundled in a single file (NinjaFinderTest.java) for simplicity